-The highlight of this year’s London Book Fair for me was a session called ‘Memoirs that Matter’, with Adam Kay.
+The highlight of the 2018 London Book Fair for me was a session called ‘Memoirs that Matter’, with Adam Kay.
 Adam is the author of the bestselling This is Going to Hurt: Secret Diaries of a Junior Doctor – which won the Books Are My Bag readers’ choice award in 2017.
 The session was chaired by Chris Doyle, senior commissioning editor at his publisher, Picador.
 The other panellists were: Cathryn Summerhayes, his agent at Curtis Brown; and Rosamund de la Hey, of Scottish independent bookseller The Mainstreet Trading Company, and president of the Bookseller’s Association.

 I recently finished listening to the audiobook, and now understand why everyone’s been recommending it to me.
 It’s laugh-out-loud funny (you might want to avoid listening to it on your daily commute) – but also frequently shocking, occasionally upsetting and has a political message.
 Adam is now a comedy writer, script editor and performer – and it shows.
 This is Going to Hurt was a comedy show before it was a book.

 But before all that, Adam was a doctor.
 The memoir documents his six years as a junior doctor between 2004 and 2010.
 Once he no longer needed to keep his medical paperwork, he began clearing it out – but kept his ‘reflective practice’ notes – which form the basis of the book.

 There was some discussion at this year’s audiobook-heavy Quantum Conference about when it makes sense for an author to read their own work.
 Memoir was highlighted as an example of where this can work well, with the right author.
 Adam is one of those authors.
 His delivery – even (especially) the footnotes – enhances the experience.